Tree Roots – A Nightmare in Your Sewers

 Performed by a professional plumber, hydrojetting typically occurs after a drain camera inspection is conducted.
 The modern tool slices and dices difficult blockages with high-powered jets of water.
 It’s non-invasive and thorough.

 Not only are tree roots cut to pieces but they’re also flushed away.
-The hydrojet is the perfect tool in any circumstance.
+The hydrojet is the perfect tool for removing tree roots in any circumstance.
 But there is a caveat; although it does remove tree roots, it won’t stop them from coming back.

 Paired with hydrojet drain cleaning, pipe relining will keep your sewer drains and stormwater drains safe for decades.
 It’s an internal barrier that can be easily inserted into existing drains without the need for digging.

-Using precision and patience, your plumber will feed a durable liner covered in an epoxy resin through the damaged section of drain.
+Using precision and patience, your plumber will feed a durable liner covered in an epoxy resin through the damaged section of a broken pipe.
 The soft liner is pumped full of air, and thanks to the glue, hardens and adheres to the inside of your underground pipes.

 Once dry it’s rock hard.
 Cracks will be filled in and you essentially have new pipes without all the fuss.